Stovent/Ghidra-MWOS9_68000/README.md

 # OS-9 Ghidra module

+Ghidra extension to load and analyse Microware OS-9 for Motorola 68000 CPUs.

+## Ghidra version

+This extension requires Ghidra 11.4 or a later version.

+To use it on previous versions of ghidra, open `ModuleHeader.java` and replace every occurence of `CommentType.EOL` (introduced in 11.4)  to `CodeUnit.EOL_COMMENT`, and import `ghidra.program.model.listing.CodeUnit`.

 ## Special thanks

 - Phlosioneer (https://github.com/Phlosioneer) for his original source code that helped me getting started fast.